cordphelps/ampelos/README.md

 <img src="ampelos_files/figure-gfm/bigPicture-1.png" width="50%" /><img src="ampelos_files/figure-gfm/bigPicture-2.png" width="50%" />

-### as spiders are collected along the length of the transects, are physical clusters appearing and do they persist across multiple weeks?
-Clusters are partitions where each observation of spider counts is assigned to a partition with the nearest mean.
+### as spiders are collected along the length of the transects, are physical clusters apparent and do they persist across multiple weeks?

-#### (yes, using the kmeans() algorithm, clusters interpreted as follows: cluster 1 is rows 1-4, cluster 2 is rows 5-7, and cluster 3 is rows 8-10. this assessment is hardcoded in evaluateDailySpiderCounts() )
+#### observation: using the kmeans() algorithm, for both the SNH and control treatments, clusters designated as follows: cluster 1 is rows 1-4, cluster 2 is rows 5-7, and cluster 3 is rows 8-10.

 <img src="ampelos_files/figure-gfm/overheadClusters-1.png" width="50%" /><img src="ampelos_files/figure-gfm/overheadClusters-2.png" width="50%" />

 ### create 9 models, one for each cluster and seasonal timeframe, based on the Oceanic Tool Complexity model of Kline.
 The model predicts the rate of trapped spiders, model parameters are log(population), contact rate, and the interaction of both.

-### How plausible is it that a “high contact” (“SNH”) transect row will have more trapped spiders than a “low contact” (control) transect row?

-#### for each model, calculate the ‘liklihood’ that the interaction of population and SNH contact influences the model prediction by normalizing the difference between the prediction of a model including the interaction parameter with the prediction of a model that does not include that paramter.
+For each model, calculate the ‘likelihood’ that the interaction of population and SNH contact influences the model prediction by normalizing the difference between the prediction of a model including the interaction parameter with the prediction of a model that does not include that parameter.
+How plausible is it that a “high contact” (“SNH”) transect row will have more trapped spiders than a “low contact” (control) transect row?

+#### observation: generally, it seems plausible that the interaction of log(population) and contact rate positively influences the number of trapped spiders for cluster one and two during seasonal timeframe one and two.
+This influence appears implausible in cluster three.
+(Further analysis suggests that the model breaks down in seasonal timeframe three.)

     ## Warning: 'bayesplot' namespace cannot be unloaded:
     ##   namespace 'bayesplot' is imported by 'shinystan' so cannot be unloaded

 ![](ampelos_files/figure-gfm/clusterBayes-1.png)<!-- -->

+## model evaluation

 ### Plot central (quantile-based) posterior interval estimates from MCMC draws.
 Evaluate each for ‘significance’

-#### (except cluster two, seasonal timeframe 3, all confidence intervals include 0, so they are not classically ‘significant’)
+#### except for cluster two, seasonal timeframe 3, all confidence intervals include 0, so they are not classically ‘significant’)

 <img src="ampelos_files/figure-gfm/clusterCoefficients-1.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-2.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-3.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-4.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-5.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-6.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-7.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-8.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterCoefficients-9.png" width="33%" />

+## model evaluation (continued)

-### mcmc for the models seem reasonable?
+### do the mcmc chains for the models seem reasonable?

 #### yes, trace plots suggest convergence of the chains that form the model parameter posterior distributions (<https://www.rensvandeschoot.com/brms-wambs/> paragraph 2)

 <img src="ampelos_files/figure-gfm/clusterMCMC-1.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-2.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-3.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-4.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-5.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-6.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-7.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-8.png" width="33%" /><img src="ampelos_files/figure-gfm/clusterMCMC-9.png" width="33%" />

+## model evaluation (continued)

 ### does Rhat from the summary() statistics confirm convergence?

-#### yes, Rhat is equal to 1 form each of the 9 models.
+#### observation: Rhat is equal to 1 for each of the 9 models indicates convergence.
 (Displaying results for i=9)

 ```
    readLines(paste(ggsave.path, "clBRMsummary-pm-", i, ".txt", sep = ""))